TheUndscr/Dis2Rob.py/README.md

-# ToDToR.py
+# Dis2Rob.py
-A utility to convert a roblox id to a discord account id, or the other way around.
+A utility to convert a discord account id to a roblox id, or the other way around.